voelzmo/codex/vault-ca.md

 ```

 Now lets create our vault configuration file before we start up the server.
-The secrets we will stored in the secrets directory.
+The secrets we will stored in the ~/vault/secrets directory.

 ```bash
 cat >vault/vault.hcl <<EOF